Ana of the Angels Monteagudo: Life

 Monteagudo was educated at the Santa Catalina de Siena convent in Arequipa, Peru since her parents entrusted her to the care of the nuns there in 1605 and returned home in 1616 before deciding to become a nun.
 Yet it was at this stage that her parents wanted to give her in marriage though while home a vision of Saint Catherine of Siena showing her a Dominican habit prompted her to leave home.
 The child Domingo led her to the convent before her parents discovered what she had done.
 The pair tried to dissuade her and offered her jewels though she refused each offer.
 Her father soon came to accept and support her decision though her furious mother never did and forbade her to ever return home.
 She became a postulant of the Dominican Nuns in 1616 despite the objections of her parents and became a full member of it later in 1618.
 Monteagudo served as the convent's sacristan from her profession until 1632 when she was made the novice mistress and held that post until 1645 when she was named as its prioress.

 King Philip IV of Spain, who was a secular Dominican himself, appeared to Monteagudo after his death in 1665 and asked for her intercession while later revealing to her that he had entered Heaven three days after his death following her prayers.
 She admired and was devoted to Saint Nicholas of Tolentino and beheld a vision of the Blessed Virgin Mary, the saint, and a legion of angels where the saint showed her the purgatory.

 The nun died in 1686 and her remains were interred in the convent where she resided for most of her life.
 The final decade saw her struggle with a disease that had rendered her blind and frail.

 Beatification

 The informative phase of the beatification cause opened soon after her death on 17 July 1686 and later concluded at an unspecified time while an apostolic process later opened and concluded its work on 18 December 1903.
-Monteagudo was named a Servant of God under Pope Benedict XV on 13 June 1917 after the formal introduction to the cause; Pope Paul VI later confirmed her heroic virtue and named her as Venerable.
+Monteagudo's spiritual writings were approved by theologians on 25 August 1909, and on 13 June 1917 Pope Benedict XV formally opened her cause and named her a Servant of God.
+Pope Paul VI later confirmed her heroic virtue and named her as Venerable.

 Pope John Paul II acknowledged a single miracle attributed to her intercession in a decree issued on 30 March 1981 and thus approved her beatification.
 This took place sometime later on 2 February 1985 when the pope visited Peru.

 The current postulator for this cause is the Dominican priest Vito Tomás Gómez García.